muratk5n/thirdwave/en/README.md

 ---

+The migration that resulted due to the partition was extremely bad.
+That too is on the Brits.

 Al Jazeera: Before leaving India [1947], the British made sure a united India would not be possible...
 East and West Pakistan were hacked off the stooped shoulders of India by the departing